The following guidelines cover how to write HTML example code for MDN Web Docs.

 alt attribute will be interpreted as multiple attributes because there are no quotes to specify that "A circular globe icon" is a single attribute value.

-Don't write out boolean attributes in full; you can just write the attribute name to set it.
+Don't include values for boolean attributes (but do include values for enumerated attributes); you can just write the attribute name to set it.
 For example, you can write:

 Use lowercase for all element names and attribute names/values because it looks neater and means you can write markup faster.
 For example: